yash-joshi-dev/Grade12Portfolio/GraphicalApplications/Grade12FinalRepository/gr9math-coding-RubiksProgrammer/README.md

 # Code Learning Platform for Grade 9 Math Students
 This github folder has the code for the final Java application that I created for this project, before switching to making a web application.
 Since the website has not been deployed yet and I made its github repository private for now, I have included this as the additional information about this project (addressed to people from Hack The North).

-I will include some pictures of the running Java application here, and maybe some pictures of the current website I am building.
+Here are some pictures of the current website I'm building:
+Login: